Last Updated on September 25, 2022 by Sorin Petroj

 2. Stiga Brand

-- 1964- European Championships use Stiga’s table, and the Stiga robot is introduced.
+- 1964- European Championships use Stiga’s table, introducing the Stiga robot.

 - 1969- AllRound classic blade is launched